edumigueis/Mars-Map-Router/README.md

 ## Meta

-Copyright (c) Eduardo Migueis 2020.
+Copyright (c) Eduardo Migueis and Rodrigo Smith 2020.

+Developed by Eduardo Migueis and Rodrigo Smith.

 Distributed under the GNU GENERAL PUBLIC LICENSE V3 license.
 See ``LICENSE`` for more information.